2003 Central African Republic coup d'état: Background

 In 2001, a failed coup had taken place against the Patassé government.
 Officers including André Kolingba and possibly Bozizé had been involved in this coup attempt.
 After a long trial, the Central African criminal court handed a death sentence to Kolingba (then in exile in Uganda) and 21 other coup plotters in October 2002; the charges against Bozizé had already been dropped in late 2001, although he was dismissed as army chief.

 In the period that followed the coup attempt, political and ethnic tensions mounted.
 Militias that were loyal to Bozizé (who enjoyed support among the Gbaya people) clashed with Libyan troops as well as Congolese rebels from the MLC, both deployed by Patassé.
 The MLC troops committed war crimes against civilians and hundreds of unarmed civilians, most of them Yakoma people, were extrajudicially executed.

-On 25 October 2002, forces local to Bozizé invaded Bangui.
+On 25 October 2002, forces loyal to Bozizé invaded Bangui.
 They withdrew after six days of fighting.
 On 27 November 2002, armed forces recaptured Bossembélé, killing five rebels and reopening the road to Bouar.
 On 7 December, armed forces recaptured Damara from rebels.
 On 20 December armed forces recaptured Bozoum.
 On 14 January 2003, Bouar was reportedly under rebel control.